Alfredo Di Stéfano: Death

 Following another heart attack on 5 July 2014, the 88-year-old Di Stéfano was moved to intensive care in the Gregorio Marañón hospital in Madrid, where he died on 7 July 2014.

 On 8 July, Di Stéfano's coffin was placed on public display at the Bernabéu Stadium.
 Real Madrid president Florentino Pérez and captain Iker Casillas were amongst those in attendance.
-Following his death Di Stéfano received tributes from many famous football personalities including Alex Ferguson, Pelé, Cristiano Ronaldo, Diego Maradona, and Bobby Charlton.
+Following his death Di Stéfano received tributes from many famous football personalities including Alex Ferguson, Pelé, Cristiano Ronaldo, Diego Maradona and Bobby Charlton.

-During the 2014 FIFA World Cup semi-final between Argentina and the Netherlands on 9 July, Di Stéfano was honoured with one minute of silence, while the Argentine team also wore black ribbons in a matter of respect.
+During the 2014 FIFA World Cup semi-final between Argentina and the Netherlands on 9 July, Di Stéfano was honoured with one minute of silence, while the Argentine team wore black ribbons as a mark of respect.

 River Plate and Millonarios organized a friendly match in homage of their former player.
 The match was played on 16 July 2014, at Millonarios' Estadio El Campín.

 In September 2017, a street near Real Madrid's training complex was named after Di Stéfano for the 64th anniversary of his debut.

 Personal life

 Di Stéfano married Sara Freites in 1950; they had six children.
 Sara died in 2005.
 In 2013, Di Stéfano's children won custody of him and his assets in order to prevent his planned wedding to Gina González, his Costa Rican secretary who was 50 years younger than him.

+In 1965, Di Stefano was made the godfather of Quique Sánchez Flores, the son of Di Stefano's then Real Madrid teammate Isidro Sánchez.